Gauravsingh-45/Seq2Phylo/README.md

 # Seq2Phylo Usage

-1. Ensure the scripts directory, catsequences, Snakefile_1, Snakefile_2, Snakefile.smk and config.yaml are present in a directory.
+1. Ensure the scripts directory, catsequences, Snakefile_1, Snakefile_2 and config.yaml are present in a directory.

 2. Edit and fill in the config file completely.